What is a honeypot?

 - Where your stolen files went.
 Honeypots can store data with unique identifying properties, which (when stolen) could help their owners find where the data ended up.
 It could also help identify the connections between different hackers.

-Therefore, honeypots are great deceptive tools that are widely used by large enterprises and security researchers.
+Therefore, honeypots are great deceptive tools used by large enterprises and security researchers.
+The FBI’s use of honeypots is also widely known.
 There are many honeypot configurations that are mostly free and open source.
 Some can simulate servers and help you analyze the data as well, eliminating the need for a big research team.

 Types of honeypots